Text-Based Personas for Simulating User Privacy Decisions: Discussion

 \subsubsection{User Study Simulation}

-As shown in Sec.~\ref{sec:cross_study}, \name can extract highly predictive personas from one study to accurately simulate population-level responses in an independent study.
+As shown in Section~\ref{sec:cross_study}, \name can extract highly predictive personas from one study to accurately simulate population-level responses in an independent study.
 This capability enables the creation of \textit{synthetic panels}—collections of validated, text-based personas that represent specific target populations.
-Researchers and practitioners could use these panels to pilot new survey instruments, test UI variants, or evaluate experimental conditions before deploying them to human participants, reducing study costs and participant fatigue.

-However, creating reliable synthetic panels presents three challenges.
+Researchers and practitioners could use these panels to pilot new survey instruments, test UI variants, or evaluate experimental conditions before deploying them to participants, reducing study costs and participant fatigue.
+However, creating reliable synthetic panels presents two challenges.
 First, representing specific target populations requires access to diverse, high-fidelity datasets, while available ones are skewed heavily toward WEIRD (Western, educated, industrialized, rich, and democratic) demographics.
-Second, distribution bias can arise if only a subset of personas pass the initial validation threshold.
-Finally, privacy preferences shift over time as attitudes and norms evolve alongside new technologies.
-A synthetic panel derived from older studies will eventually fail to capture contemporary privacy behaviors, necessitating continuous dataset updates.
+Second, privacy preferences shift as attitudes and norms evolve alongside new technologies.
+A synthetic panel derived from older studies will eventually fail to capture contemporary privacy behaviors, necessitating continuous updates.